-Numerous reports and accounts tell us that a majority of the population is not happy with their current profession.
+Numerous reports and accounts tell us that most of the population is not happy with their current profession.
 Interestingly enough, this stands true across economic divisions.
 People at the top are just as disgruntled and dissatisfied as people at the lower rung of the economic ladder.

 A lot of this has got to do with the way that Indian society has been influenced.
-Traditionally we have looked up to some professions as for being nobler while various other occupations don’t garner the same level of respect.
+Traditionally we have looked up to some professions as being nobler.
+At the same time, various other occupations don’t garner the same level of respect.
 When society tries to herd capable individuals towards a handful of "deserving" professions, we create individuals who lack the zeal and creativity.

 This leads us to a critical question - Is talent enough to become an intrapreneur?

 Well, not really.
-An equally essential attribute is having the passion!
+An equally essential attribute has passion!
 This is what makes one strive and achieve what one intended to do.
 Which are the activities which one could be doing for hours together without getting tired?
 This boils down to one’s liking and interests.

 As Carmine Gallo asks in one of his books, “What makes my heart sing?”
 How does one find out?
 Well, as with all matters of the heart, one knows when it does!

 It is important to be talented but equally important to be passionate about the same activity.
-This is an important subject and has been covered in greater detail in a book titled “Be Your Boss” by Vikas Bansal.
+This is an important subject covered in greater detail in a book titled “Be Your Boss” by Vikas Bansal.

 If one has the talent and the passion for an activity, then one is in for the long haul.
 The person is on track to be a rockstar employee, the new age intrapreneur.